Global Site Navigation (use tab and down arrow)

 About the project:

-The model can be a win-win-win that helps further the knowledge and understanding of issues related to healthy aging; provides NBCC students an opportunity to learn about issues related to healthy aging; and allows community partners/stakeholder organizations to access additional resources for greater frontline impact.
+New Brunswick has the highest share of people over 65 compared to other provinces.
+This group continues to grow faster than that of Canada as a whole.
+We sought to discover ways to improve seniors' emotional and social health and well-being in New Brunswick through experiential learning opportunities in collaboration with experts and community partners.
+The model could be a win-win-win that helped further the knowledge and understanding of issues related to healthy aging, provided NBCC students an opportunity to learn about issues related to healthy aging, and allowed community partners/stakeholder organizations to access additional resources for greater frontline impact.

 Traiter les déterminants du bien-être des aînés et réduire l’isolement social

-État du projet: En cours
+État du projet: Terminé

 Catégorie: Améliorer les environnements bâtis et sociaux